$49 – $229

 Here are the current theories based on clinical, in vivo, and in vitro research findings.

-There is activation of the TRPV1 vanilloid receptors in the brain by CBD and CBDV .
+CBD and CBDV both regulate the TRPV1 vanilloid receptors in the brain .
 When TRPV1 is overactivated for any reason, it induces epileptic seizures.
 CBD and CBDV have been found to control the overactivity of this receptor in the brain — potentially leading to fewer seizures.

 Epileptic-induced rodents were given various concentrations of CBD.
 The highest-dose group (100 mg per kg) showed significant improvements in muscle contractions during seizures .